 Calculating for Vertical Pattern Repeat Based on Your Chair Measurements

 While you know how to measure a chair, it’s not so easy to measure a patterned fabric.
-If you had access to the whole upholstery roll, then you could simply move the pattern until it fit perfectly, but you don’t.
+If you had access to the whole upholstery roll, then you could simply move the pattern until it fits perfectly, but you don’t.

 This means you need to accommodate the differences between patterns as they run vertically along the bolt of upholstery fabric.
 Luckily, you can work this out fairly easily using the length measurement you have of your seat and the guidance pattern repeat percentage the manufacturer recommends.